Dibër Valley

-The Dibër Valley (Dibra; Дебар, Debar; Debre) is a section of the Drin valley in the border region between North Macedonia and Albania.
+The Dibër Valley (Dibra; Дебар, Debar; Debre) is a section of the Black Drin river valley in the border region between North Macedonia and Albania.

+Today, the Dibër Valley is split into two territorial divisions - Big Dibër (Dibra e Madhe), which is centred around the city of Debar in the Debar Municipality of North Macedonia, and Little Dibër (Dibra e Vogël), which is centred around the city of Peshkopi and forms the basis of the modern Dibër County and Dibër municipality of Albania.
+It is inhabited by an Albanian majority on both sides of the border, with a significant Macedonian minority in Big Dibër.

+As an ethnographic region, the Dibër Valley is home to numerous Albanian tribes, which form a geographical and tribal grouping known as Nëntë Malet e Dibrës (Nine Highlands of Dibër).
+Historically, the Albanian tribes of the region were divided into sub-regional highland tribal units known collectively as Malet e Dibrës and were closely associated with the neighbouring regions of Lurë, Mati, Golloborda, Reka and Topalltia.

+Geography

+As a tribal region, the Dibër Valley sits along a portion of the Black Drin river valley that stretches from Luma and Arrëni tribal territory in the north to the town of Debar in the south.
+It borders the aforementioned Lura and Mati tribal regions to the west and numerous non-tribal territories to the east and south, including Golloborda, Reka and Topalltia.

-The high-altitude valley is surrounded by even higher mountains on all sides: to the north is the Korab range, containing Mount Korab which, at 2764 metres, is the highest point in both countries; the mountains on the other sides also exceed 2000 metres.
+The high-altitude valley is surrounded by even higher mountains on all sides: to the north is the Korab range, containing Mount Korab which, at 2,764 metres, is the highest point in both countries; the mountains on the other sides also exceed 2,000 metres.
 The Black Drin flows from the south through a narrow canyon into the valley and leaves it through a similarly steep canyon.
-Previously the river was notorious for annual floods, as a result of which there are no settlements near the river itself.
+Previously the river was notorious for annual floods, and as a result, there are no settlements near the river itself.
 Since the construction of a reservoir on the Macedonian side, the Debar Lake, the level of the river is regulated.
 The Dibër Valley is fertile.
 Wolves and bears are still found in the large forests of the valley.
 A large portion of the inhabitants work in agriculture.

+History

+Antiquity

+Human activity in the Dibër Valley region can be traced back to the Neolithic.
+The territory that currently corresponds to the modern Dibër region was inhabited by the ancient Illyrian tribe of the Penestae.
+Multiple settlements from the Early Bronze Age, the Middle Bronze Age and the Late Bronze Age can be found in the vicinity of Dibra.